 Claude.
 Not close.

-I don't say that lightly.
-I ran both models through the same set of tasks over several weeks: blog posts, email sequences, product descriptions, a 12,000-word client whitepaper on fintech compliance, and a batch of LinkedIn thought-leadership posts (yes, I know).
-Claude consistently produced drafts that needed fewer edits, held a more natural tone, and — critically — didn't lose the thread halfway through long documents.
+That's not a throwaway claim.
+Run both models through the same set of tasks — blog posts, email sequences, product descriptions, a long-form client whitepaper, a batch of LinkedIn thought-leadership posts — and Claude consistently produces drafts that need fewer edits, hold a more natural tone, and, critically, don't lose the thread halfway through long documents.

 Gemini's writing is competent.
 It's fast.
 But it reads like committee prose: safe, slightly generic, over-reliant on bullet lists.
-When I asked both models to redraft a nuanced paragraph about UK GDPR data-sharing implications, Claude preserved the tension between competing regulatory interpretations.
-Gemini flattened it into a bland summary.
+Ask both models to redraft a nuanced paragraph about UK GDPR data-sharing implications, and Claude tends to preserve the tension between competing regulatory interpretations where Gemini flattens it into a bland summary.
 For marketing copy and social posts, Gemini is fine.
 For anything where voice, nuance, or argument structure matters, Claude is meaningfully ahead.

 One area where Gemini competes: short-form, research-grounded content.
 Because it has native web access, it can pull in recent data and weave it into a draft without you having to paste sources manually.
 If you need a quick market overview or a briefing document that cites recent news, Gemini's workflow is smoother.
 But the prose itself still reads like a Google search result grew legs and tried to be a blog post.